TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

-The extension scanner which has been introduced with TYPO3 Core version 9 as part of the system management (formerly "Install Tool") provides an interactive interface to scan extension code for usage of TYPO3 Core API, because this has been removed or deprecated.
+The extension scanner which has been introduced with TYPO3 Core version 9 as part of the system management (formerly "Install Tool") provides an interactive interface to scan extension code for usage of removed or deprecated TYPO3 Core API.
 See :ref:`extension-scanner` for more information.

 It is also possible to do a file search for "@deprecated" and "E_USER_DEPRECATED".
 Then using an IDE you can find all calls to the affected functions.